Master of Science in Engineering Data Analytics and Statistics (MSDAS)

 Either a thesis option or a course option may be selected.
 The special requirements for these options are as follows:

-The Master of Science in Data Analytics and Statistics is an academic master's degree designed mainly for both full-time and part-time students interested in proceeding to the departmental full-time doctoral program and/or an industrial career.
+The Master of Science in Engineering Data Analytics and Statistics is an academic master's degree designed mainly for both full-time and part-time students interested in proceeding to the departmental full-time doctoral program and/or an industrial career.
 Under the course option, students may not take ESE 599 Master's Research.
 With faculty permission, they may take up to 3 units of graduate-level independent study.

 This option is intended for those pursuing full-time study and engaged in research projects.
 Candidates for this degree must complete a minimum of 24 units of course instruction and 6 units of thesis research (ESE 599); 3 of these units of thesis research may be applied toward the 15 core electrical engineering units required for the MSEE program.
-Any of these 6 units of thesis research may be applied as electives for the MSEE, MSSSM, MSDAS, MCEng and MEngR programs.
+Any of these 6 units of thesis research may be applied as electives for the MSEE, MSSSM, and MSDAS programs.
 The student must write a master's thesis and defend it in an oral examination.

 - Required courses (15 units) for the MS degree include the following: